marleriee/RHRV_SDU/README.md

 #### Datasets

--   This example requires two datasets integrated in the RHRV_SDU
+-   This example requires two datasets integrated into the RHRV_SDU
     package:

 1.  **Ex_Eps** data containing of the variables: